Aseptic Filling: Process, Advantages, and Applications

 The individual process steps:

-Not only the product but also the packaging—i.e., all containers, lids, and closures—are sterilized.
+• Sterilization of the packaging: Not only the product but also the packaging — i.e., all containers, lids, and closures—are sterilized.
 This co-occurs with the sterilization of the product, but in a separate process.
-Possible methods include steam, hydrogen peroxide, or UV light.
-In BFS, the container is formed from molten polymer (parison), then aseptically filled and hermetically sealed; the inner surface is created under sterile conditions, so no separate packaging sterilization step is needed.
+Possible methods include steam, hydrogen peroxide (H2O2), or UV light.

-To prevent recontamination, that is, the unwanted reintroduction of microorganisms after sterilization, the next step is filling in a sterile environment, such as a cleanroom or under Grade-A UDAF conditions.
-In Blow-Fill-Seal (BFS), the critical zone is protected by Grade-A air.
-The background environment may be classified as Grade C for aseptic processing, depending on the design and controls (including personnel gowning, segregation, and airflow).
-This means that BFS has significantly reduced clean room requirements.
+• Filling in an aseptic environment: To prevent recontamination, that is, the unwanted reintroduction of microorganisms after sterilization, the next step is filling in a sterile environment, such as a cleanroom or under Grade-A UDAF conditions.

 • Inhalation/respiratory solutions